Joey Jordison: Murderdolls

 While touring Ozzfest in 2001 to support Slipknot's studio album Iowa, Jordison met Tripp Eisen, then of Static-X; the two discussed forming a side project.
 In 2002, Jordison revived his band The Rejects, renaming them the Murderdolls.
 Jordison became the Murderdolls' guitarist, and he recruited Wednesday 13 of Frankenstein Drag Queens from Planet 13 to play bass.
 Wednesday eventually became a vocalist, while drummer Ben Graves and bassist Eric Griffin completed the band's lineup.
 Murderdolls signed with Roadrunner Records and released an EP entitled Right to Remain Violent in 2002.
 The band returned in August 2002 with their debut album Beyond the Valley of the Murderdolls.
 The band uses horror films, including Friday the 13th and Night of the Living Dead, as an inspiration for their lyrics.
 On October 30, 2002, the Murderdolls made an appearance on an episode of Dawson's Creek entitled "Living Dead Girl".
 The band reunited in 2010 with only Jordison and Wednesday 13 remaining from the original line-up.
 The band released their second studio album Women & Children Last on August 31, 2010.
 The band embarked on the extensive Women & Children Last World Tour performing shows alongside many notable acts such as Guns N' Roses and performing around the world.
 The tour was plagued with many problems including the cancellation of many shows and repeated incidents of Jordison storming off stage, most notably in Bordeaux, France (attributed to extreme tinnitus) and Perth, Western Australia.
 The tour finished on April 24, 2011.
 This was considered to be the band's last outing as Wednesday 13 confirmed the band's split in an interview in 2013.

 Scar the Martyr

 In April 2013 details emerged of a new band featuring Jordison, Jed Simon and Kris Norris.
 Little else was released except that Jordison had performed most instruments in this project and that Chris Vrenna and an unknown vocalist were to complete keyboard and vocal work, respectively.
 On June 21 the band was named Scar the Martyr and the vocalist named as Henry Derek.
 On May 5, 2016, Jordison announced that the project had been disbanded.

 Vimic

 On May 5, 2016, Jordison announced in an interview on Sirius XM that he had launched a new band called Vimic.
 In an interview with Wall of Sound in 2018, Jordison explained Vimic was "still 100% active".
+The album Open Your Omen was recorded around 2014, but wasn't released until 2025, after Jordison's death.